dr-rompecabezas/free-genai-bootcamp-2025/listening-app/README.md

 2. Listen to the randomly selected Toki Pona sentence
 3. Enter your English translation in the text input
 4. Get instant feedback on your translation accuracy

+## Credits

+The Toki Pona lesson video is created by [jan Misali](https://www.youtube.com/@HBMmaster).
+If you enjoy their content, consider supporting them on [Patreon](https://patreon.com/hbmmaster).

 ## Note